[Final Chapter] Thoughts of their first real night together at a local motel last New Year’s Eve made Andrew’s ass throb like a day-old bee sting.

 His hand found hers on the steering wheel.

-“I’m sorry, matka.”
+“I’m sorry, mamka.”

-She parked underneath their beach house.
 Painted coral blue, the slender three-story went unchanged in his absence, and all that remained of the Volkswagen Rabbit was a light oil stain between the stilts that kept their house off the sand.
+Ocean waves applauded his climb up the stairs, their foamy crests filling the air with salt.

-On top was a parachute-like cloth that turned out to be a Poland flag.
+On top was a white-on-red parachute cloth that turned out to be Poland’s flag.
 Grinning, he shook out the folds, stepped onto his bed, and tacked it to the bare spot with some push pins.
-The bag then gave up the console and some games, and beneath his stolen silk sheets were four neat rows of belted cash.

-Each bank-fresh bundle stunk faintly of gunmetal, and he hastily rezipped the bag as matka entered with a mug of mocha-scented coffee.
+The bag also gave up the console and some games, and beneath those stolen silk sheets were four neat rows of belted cash.
+Each bank-fresh bundle stunk faintly of gunmetal, and Andrew hastily rezipped the bag when mamka entered with a mug of mocha-scented coffee.

 “Where’d you get that?” she asked of the flag.